Filip-Nachov/Scribe/README.md

   cd Scribe
   sudo make install
 ```
-and to test and make sure everything is done correctyl run
+and to test and make sure everything is done correctly, run the command

 ```
 scribe
 ```

 ### Windows
-The best way to do this now is with a wsl and use the Linux/Macos guide
+The best way to do this now is with a [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) and use the Linux/Macos guide